Rehana (actress): Career

 After 1952, her career sharply went on the decline as films like Rangeeli (1952), Chham Chhama Chham (1952), Hazar Raatein (1953) and Samrat (1954) all sank at the box office.
 With her career on the decline in India, Rehana migrated to Pakistan with the hope of continuing her career there.

 In Pakistan, she worked in Urdu films like Raat ke Rahi, Wehshi, Apna Praya, Shalimar, Aulad and Dil Ne Tujhe Man Liya.
+She successfully worked in many films which revived her acting career and performed a number of character roles in films such Insan Badalta Hai, Shabab, Unchay Mahal, Miss 56 and Heer Ranjha.
 In 1995 she was a judge for the Nigar Awards.

 Personal life

-Rehana married producer Iqbal Shehzad who she worked with in the film Raat Ke Rahi but later they divorced and then she married Sabir Ahmed, a businessman from Karachi.
+Rehana married producer Iqbal Shehzad who she worked with in the film Raat Ke Rahi but later they divorced and then she married a businessman Sabir Ahmed, a businessman from Karachi.
 With him she had three children.

 Death

 She died in Karachi on 23 April 2013.